jaimejim/lecture/src/coapdiscovery.md

      +----+
 ```

-To start using the Resource Directory first we need to find it too.
+RD has two interfaces, one for **registration** and another for **lookup**.
+To start using either fo them we first we need to find the RD.
 There are several options:

 1. Already knowing the IP address.
 Which means that devices need to be configured with that IP, this is the most common setup.
 1. Using a DNS name for the RD and use DNS to return the IP address of the RD.
 Which means that devices need to be configured with the domain name (e.g. `www.rd.jaime.win`).